ankitects/anki-manual/src/filtered-decks.md

 delay applies to the Again button, and Hard/Good will use 1.5x and 2x the provided delay.
 Easy will remove the card.

-## Counts

-In a filtered deck, reviews that were already due are displayed in the review count as normal.
-Learning cards and non-due reviews are counted in the new card count, due to how the underlying implementation works.
-Reviews that were not due are not scheduled like new cards however:
-Anki uses a special algorithm that takes into account how close they were to their normal due time when reviewed.

 ## Due Reviews

 If the filtered deck includes cards that were due for review, they will